B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 You can only rob a person of the money and items they have on them and the items in the vehicle they were driving at the moment they were robbed.

 It is <span style="color: red">prohibited</span>:
-- to rob a player if you do not have at least 50 hours played on the server.
+- to rob a player if you do not have at least 50 hours played on your <strong style="color: red">CHARACTER</strong>.
 This rule applies to all persons who rob or provide support/information for the robbery.
 See rule <a href="#7.2">#7.2 Illegalities Under 50 Hours</a>
 - to rob people in public places.
 See rule <a href="#7.3">#7.3 Illegalities in Public Area</a>
 - to rob a medic or a policeman who is on duty or people who are at legal workplaces if they are in uniform.
 - to rob a player who is working at a legal job.
 See <a href="#6.1">#6.1 Legal Jobs</a>